-None of the 31 samples were positive during July.
+Two of the 31 samples were positive during August.
+None of the samples exceeded a count of 20 cfu/100mL.
 For the current six-month period, 0.0% of the samples have exceeded a count of 20 cfu/100mL.

 Sample Site: Wachusett Reservoir